 Compared to using a variety of standalone FTP and SFTP tools and scripts, managed file transfer (MFT) technology allows professionals to streamline how data is transferred.
-Managed file transfers help organizations send and receive files in their cloud and private networks, create and control workflows, automate file transfers, and centralize management from a single system.
+MFT helps organizations send and receive files in the cloud and across their private networks, create and control workflows, automate business processes, and centralize management from a single system.

-The what of a MFT solution is fairly straightforward.
 Managed file transfer solutions are a type of software that use industry-standard network protocols and encryption methods to streamline the management of company data.
-What does “managed” in managed file transfer mean?
-It refers to how the solution can automate and transfer your data across your organization, network, systems, applications, trading partners, and cloud environments from a single, central interface.
+The "managed” in MFT refers to how the solution can automate and transfer your data across your organization, network, systems, applications, trading partners, and cloud environments from a single, central interface.

-So we know the what and why of MFT solutions, but we haven’t discussed the how of MFT solutions.
-How do managed file transfers work, and how do they affect you?
+So we know what MFT is and why you should use an MFT solution, but we haven’t discussed how MFT works.
+How do managed file transfers exchange sensitive information?
+How do they benefit and secure your organization?

 Say you need to send a confidential document to someone in a remote office.
 Maybe it’s a seasonal restaurant menu for another retail location, maybe it’s an audit report for a trading partner, or maybe it’s a financial document for a homeowner.
 Whatever the scenario, you can send the file to a third party by using an MFT solution.

 The file’s journey from you to your recipient can start in many ways.
 You can:

 - Securely send the file through an MFT email plugin

 - Send it through a web client (access to the MFT solution from a browser)